mgalloy/epochs/README.rst

   [2019-04-09 22:31:01]
   value   : 5

-The dates can be anything parsed by `dateutil.parser.parse`.
-Then, epochs can retrieve the correct value from the config file corresponding to a date:
+The dates can be anything parsed by `dateutil.parser.parse`_.
+Then, epochs can retrieve the correct value from the config file corresponding to a given date:

 .. code-block:: python